-It should be noted that the school does not accept highly fashionable or extreme haircuts and colours.
+It should be noted that the school does not accept extreme haircuts or colours.
 Patterns and track-lines should not be cut into hair.
 Hair should not be cut shorter than a no 2.
-If you are in any doubt about the validity of a hairstyle, please contact the school before getting the hair cut.
+If you are in any doubt about the validity of a hairstyle, please contact the school before getting the hair-cut.